7Block Labs

 Proving networks and zkVMs

-• RISC Zero Boundless’ PoVW and Succinct’s real‑time SP1 give you options: rent latency for time‑sensitive proofs, fall back to bulk commodity proofing otherwise.
-Architect for heterogeneous provers behind a single adapter. (coindesk.com)
+• RISC Zero Boundless’ PoVW and Succinct’s real-time SP1 offer some cool options: you can rent latency for those time-sensitive proofs, or just stick with bulk commodity proofing when you don’t need the urgency.
+Plus, you can design for different provers all behind one adapter. (coindesk.com)

 Orderflow privacy

-• Flashbots’ BuilderNet centralizes less and makes ordering verifiable in TEEs; pair that with batch auctions (CoW) and/or Shutter‑style threshold encryption to limit pre‑trade leakage. (flashbots.net)
+• Flashbots’ BuilderNet does a great job of centralizing less while making ordering verifiable in TEEs.
+If you mix that with batch auctions (like CoW) and/or Shutter-style threshold encryption, you can really cut down on pre-trade leakage.
+Check it out here: (flashbots.net)

 FHE coprocessors: private compute without TEEs

-• Zama’s fhEVM coprocessor and Fhenix’s CoFHE run encrypted logic across EVM chains without trusted hardware.
-Design sensitive checks (bids, liquidations, votes) to run under FHE, then feed only reveal‑minimal results back to your public contracts. (zama.org)
+• Zama’s fhEVM coprocessor and Fhenix’s CoFHE let you run encrypted logic on EVM chains without relying on trusted hardware.
+You can design sensitive checks like bids, liquidations, and votes to operate under FHE, and then just send back the reveal-minimal results to your public contracts.
+Check it out here: (zama.org)

 Three concrete patterns you can ship in Q1